oladiiposaheed/saheed/README.md

 # Nigeria COVID-19 Data Analysis using Python

-This project uses data science & analytics skills to collect data, explore the data, perform analysis, create visualizations, and generate insights of Nigeria COVID-19 dataset in each states, Real Domestic Gross Product and State Budget e.t.c. related to the pandemics.
+This project uses data science & analytics skills to collect data, explore the data, perform analysis, create visualizations, and generate insights of Nigeria COVID-19 dataset in each state, Real Domestic Gross Product and State Budget e.t.c. related to the pandemics.

 ## Project Overview